Private Matchings and Allocations: Introduction

 \section{Introduction}

-The classic maximum-weight matching problem in bipartite graphs can be viewed as follows: there are $k$ goods $j \in \{1,\ldots, k\}$ and $n$ buyers $i \in \{1,\ldots,n\}$.
-Each buyer $i$ has a value $v_{ij} \in [0,1]$ for each good $j$, and the goal is to find a matching $\mu$ between goods and buyers which maximizes the social welfare: $\mathrm{SW} = \sum_{i=1}^n v_{i,\mu(i)}$.
-When the goods are sensitive,\footnote{ For instance, the goods might be related to the treatment of disease, or might be indicative of a particular business strategy, or might be embarrassing in nature.} it is natural to ask for a matching that hides the reported values of each of the players.
+In the classic maximum-weight matching problem in bipartite graphs, there are $k$ goods $j \in \{1,\ldots, k\}$ and $n$ buyers $i \in \{1,\ldots,n\}$.
+Each buyer $i$ has a value $v_{ij} \in [0,1]$ for each good $j$, and the goal is to find a matching $\mu$ between goods and buyers which maximizes the social welfare $\mathrm{SW} = \sum_{i=1}^n v_{i,\mu(i)}$.
+When the buyers' values are sensitive information,\footnote{ For instance, the goods might be related to the treatment of disease, or might be indicative of a particular business strategy, or might be embarrassing in nature.} it is natural to ask for a matching that hides the reported values of each of the players.

-It is not hard to see that this is impossible under the standard notion of differential privacy, which insists that the allocation must be insensitive to the reported valuations of each player.
-We formalize this in \Cref{sec:lowerbounds}, but the intuition is simple: consider the case with two types of goods with $n$ identical copies each, and suppose that each buyer has a private preference for one of the two types: value $1$ for the good that he likes, and value $0$ for the other good.
-There is no contention since the supply of each good is larger than the total number of buyers, so any allocation achieving social welfare $\OPT - \alpha n$ can be used to reconstruct a $(1-\alpha)$ fraction of the preferences; this is impossible for non-trivial values of $\alpha$ under differential privacy.
+It is not hard to see that this goal is impossible under the standard notion of differential privacy, which requires that the allocation must be insensitive to the reported valuations of each player.
+We formalize this observation in \cref{sec:lowerbounds}, but the intuition is simple.
+Consider the case with two types of goods with $n$ identical copies each, and suppose that each buyer has a private preference for one of the two types: value $1$ for the good that he likes, and value $0$ for the other good.
+There is no contention since the supply of each good is larger than the total number of buyers, so any allocation achieving social welfare $\OPT - \alpha n$ can be used to reconstruct a $(1-\alpha)$ fraction of the preferences; this is plainly impossible for non-trivial values of $\alpha$ under differential privacy.